On the One-Dimensional Contact Process with Enhancements: Introduction

+\begin{theorem} Consider the standard contact process on $\Z_+$, with recovery rate $1$ and infection rate $\lambda_c$ at all but finitely many sites, and having at finitely many sites a recovery rate $\delta>0$ and an infection rate $\lambda<\infty$ arbitrary but fixed.
+This process dies out a.s. \end{theorem}

+\begin{remark} Our proof relies strongly on the underlying graph being $\Z_+$ rather than $\Z$.
+This creates one of those situations where, although the full conjecture cannot be mathematically established, partial results make its negation more and more implausible (as is the case for the $\theta(p_c)=0$ conjecture in Bernoulli percolation).
+In the present context, the above theorem says that, for the analogous process on $\Z$, if the infection survives then \emph{every} infinite infection path has to visit sites that are arbitrarily far from the origin \emph{in both directions}. \end{remark}

-Finally, for Theorem~\ref{thm:helpout}, we are no longer in the regime $ \lambda_e \leq \lambda_i $, and the process is not attractive outside this regime.
-In particular, we cannot use subadditivity to study growth speed and, in fact, it is not known if the process has an asymptotic speed at all.
-Moreover, there is no simple way to compare different configurations.
+We briefly mention some challenges faced in proving Theorem~\ref{thm:helpout}.
+Since this is no longer in the regime $ \lambda_e \leq \lambda_i $, the process under consideration is not attractive.
+So there is no simple way to compare different configurations.
 As an anecdote, we had previously obtained several ``proofs'' for Theorem~\ref{thm:helpout} that turned out to have subtle flaws in them.
 In order to prove that the process with parameters $ \lambda_i = \lambda_c $ and $ \lambda_e = \lambda_c + \varepsilon $ survives, we compare it with a process with parameters $ \lambda_e = \lambda_i = \lambda_c $, which is attractive and has zero speed (Proposition~\ref{prop:critinvspeedzero}).
-We do a kind of ``restart'' each time an extra infected site is added to the former process.
-At each such restart, we perform a thinning of the previous process, obtaining a configuration distributed as the invariant measure for the critical process seen from the rightmost infected site~\cite{CoxDurrettSchinazi91}, which requires Lemma~\ref{lemma:pathdomination} again.
-This sequence of restarted critical processes is carefully constructed so as to make it stationary.
-Using the Ergodic Theorem we can conclude that this auxiliary process has a speed a.s., which is positive with non-zero probability.
+Due to lack of attractiveness, we cannot use subadditivity to study growth speed either, and, in fact, it is not known whether the process has an asymptotic speed at all.
+To overcome these problems, we perform a kind of ``restart'' each time an extra infected site is added to the former process.
+At each such restart, we perform a thinning of the previous process, obtaining a configuration distributed as the invariant measure for the critical process seen from the rightmost infected site~\cite{CoxDurrettSchinazi91}, the domination between the concerned measures being provided by Proposition~\ref{prop:pathdomination}.
+This sequence of restarted critical processes is carefully constructed so as to make it stationary on the one hand, and in some sense comparable with the invariant measure on the other hand.
+From stationarity, we can conclude that this auxiliary process has a speed a.s.,\ and that the speed is positive with non-zero probability.
 From there we conclude that the non-restarted process has positive lower speed with positive probability, which fortunately is enough to conclude that the process survives.